Frequently asked questions

 Q: I saw an ad at the grocery store for personal training sessions for $20 – Why shouldn’t I just sign up for these?

 A: Because you’ll get a $20 trainer.
 You wouldn’t want a $20 attorney or doctor, would you?
+Your trainer is responsible for your body in that session.
 Quality costs more, but it’s worth it.

 Q: Why not just sign up for training at my current gym?
 They have trainers there…